 The Cancer Center Clinical Trials Department has dedicated full time clinical trials staff:

-- Linda Moore, BS,Clinical Trials data manager, has 5+ years oncology experience with the last 3 years being focused in clinical research.
+- Linda Moore, BS,Clinical Trials data manager, has more than five years' oncology experience with the last three years being focused in clinical research.

 or 866-258-5416 (toll-free)